 The body of Message: The body of your formatted email resignation message should not be more than two or three paragraphs.
 Make the email message professional and to the point and should be followed up by professional closing.

-Signature with Contact Information: You formatted email resignation should end up with your signature and with your contact details like your email, cell number, social media address so that you can be in touch with your current employer in future too.
+Signature with Contact Information: You formatted email resignation should end up with your signature and with your contact details like your email, cell number, social media address so that you can be in touch with your current employer in the future too.

 In various organizations and companies, they want their employees to include cover letters while they submit their resignation if your firm also follows the same custom here is the example of how you can provide the cover letter with your email resignation.